choraio/chora-docs/src/research/index.md

 # Introduction

-Chora is becoming...
+[Chora](https://chora.io/) is a research project exploring the role of technology in regeneration with a focus on the use of decentralized blockchain protocols for commons governance and regenerative economics.

 <!-- ## Regeneration

-*What is the role of technology in regeneration?*

-The best time to start regenerating our planet and rebuilding local, bioregional, and planetary ecosystems and economies was yesterday.
+The best time to start regenerating our planet and rebuilding local and bioregional ecosystems and economies was yesterday.

 We are facing global warming, climate change, mass extinction, and total planetary collapse, and unfortunately there are no easy solutions.